 - It has a non-slip belt which provides users with extra grip.

 - The ProForm 6.0 RT has a TreadSoft cushioning system to lower the impact on your joints.

 - The 10 percent electric incline could be a useful feature for serious walkers who don’t want to pause their machine to adjust the incline.

 - If you only want to walk, then this model might have too many ‘bells and whistles’.
 Although, most of the features can be interesting for walkers.

 If you’re interested in a basic treadmill, then the Merax JK 1603E might be worth a consideration.
 The three workout programs, three incline positions and a maximum speed of 6.2 mph make the JK 1603E especially suited for walkers.

 - A simple LCD which displays basic information about your exercise, like; your heart rate, speed, distance, and calories burned.

 - The relatively quiet motor allows you to listen to music or watch television while you’re training without a lot of noise in the background.

 - The relatively small 14” (W) by 44” (L) belt make this treadmill less suited for light jogging or tall people who need a longer belt.

 - If you are going to use it on a daily basis, then it might need some adjustments and regular maintenance to keep your treadmill in optimal condition.

 The belt is 14” wide by 38.5” long which is probably large and wide enough for most walkers, but might be too small for joggers.

 - It weighs 53 pounds which makes it easy to fold, unfold and roll away.

-- The relatively compact size makes it a good choice for small spaces.
+- The relatively small design makes it a good choice for small spaces.